FlatAssembler/PicoBlaze_Simulator_in_JS/README.md

 Right now, this program has no back-end.
 Maybe I will add some back-end to enable users to share their own examples and comment on other users' examples later, but, for that, I will need to learn quite a bit of PHP, and it will work only on SourceForge because GitHub Pages supports no back-end scripting.

-The documentation, in Croatian, is available in the `seminar` folder, in DOCX, DOC, ODT, PDF and [RTF](https://flatassembler.github.io/PicoBlaze/PicoBlaze.rtf) formats.
+<del>The documentation, in Croatian, is available in the `seminar` folder, in DOCX, DOC, ODT, PDF and [RTF](https://flatassembler.github.io/PicoBlaze/PicoBlaze.rtf) formats.</del> (UPDATE: I received a message telling me that me hosting the documentation on my website and my GitHub profile is a copyright infringement.
+So, the [documentation, in Croatian, is available on DABAR in the PDF format](https://repozitorij.etfos.hr/islandora/object/etfos:4489/datastream/PDF/download).)

 If you want to host this project yourself, you might want to edit the lines following the [17th line of the `PicoBlaze.html` file](https://github.com/FlatAssembler/PicoBlaze_Simulator_in_JS/blob/6e28dd2b8ce3c8344bf223ced8983b5eb2fb2eb5/PicoBlaze.html#L17):
 ```html